biosimulators/Biosimulators/README.md

 - This repository is a central place for simulation software developers to submit simulation tools to the BioSimulators registry.
 - This repository contains code for automated verification of the capabilities of containerized simulation tools.

 The code for the BioSimulators web application, REST API, and database is in the [Biosimulations repository](https://github.com/biosimulations/Biosimulations).
-The code for verifying the capabilities and accuracy of containerized simulation tools is in the [Biosimulators_test_suite repository](https://github.com/biosimulators/Biosimulators_test_suite).
+The code for verifying the capabilities and accuracy of containerized simulation tools is in the [BioSimulators test suite repository](https://github.com/biosimulators/Biosimulators_test_suite).

 ## Getting started